henrique-fontes/henrique-fontes/README.md

 Hello, and welcome!
 My name is Henrique Luiz, I'm from Brazil 🇧🇷 and I'm student of **web development**.

 ### ❓ About Me
-  -  💻 Back-end Jr. Developer.
+  -  💻 Back-end Enthusiast.
-  -  📚 Studying Socket.io and NodeJS.
+  -  📚 Studying NodeJS and Typescript.
   -   💡 Seeking more knowledge.

 ### 📝 Contact